havanki/oc-react-test/README.md

   + keep it clean
   + no need to support long strings and several navigation items

   Feel free to use any react libraries you feel comfortable to use.
   There are no correct or incorrect solution as long as it is yours solution.

 ### Development environment

     * clone this repository to your local environment.
-    * open command prompt and cd into project. ` cd react-test `.
+    * open command prompt and cd into project. ` cd oc-react-test `.
     * install all dependencies with npm ` npm install ` .
     * [Start] ` npm run start ` - Starts development environment and watches the changes.
     * [Build] ` npm run build ` - Bundles and minifies everything for production build.